yabsi/Website-doodle/_pages/about.md

   - /about.html
 ---

-I’m a 21-year-old studying software engineering graduating Dec/2019 in Ames, Iowa.
-I’m passionate about web development and have work experience in various positions.
+I’m a software engineer who graduated from Iowa State University.
+I’m passionate about full stack development and have work experience in various positions.
+Currently I'm working a full time job at Structurely as a backend Engineer.

+I was a teaching Assistant for CS 227 and a Community Advisor in Friley Hall for two years.
 I’m also an outgoing person who loves to code, work on his personal projects, travel, do competitive programming, and is a frequent participant at hackathons.